Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 Picture this, you're scrolling through the internet, find a cookie recipe, and click on the Share button to send this link to your friend:
 (https://downshiftology.com/recipes/gluten-free-chocolate-chip-cookies/)

-You see `gluten-free-chocolate-chip-cookies` after the backblash (“/”)?
+You see `gluten-free-chocolate-chip-cookies` after the backslash (“/”)?
 This is called a **slug**.
-It is a part in the URL that identifies a specific page in a website to make easier for people to read.
+It is a part of the URL that identifies a specific page in a website to make it easier for people to read.
 In other words, slugs explain the content on the page.
 In this article, you will learn the importance of slugs in your SEO strategy, how to create them, and best practices.

 ## Why Are Slugs Important to SEO Strategy?